 Prerequisite: High school diploma or equivalent.
 Complete the Basic Skills Assessment and submit Program Application.
 Working knowledge of computers and access to computer and Internet are required.

-View the Application & FAQs page for the EKG Technician Certificate Program.
+View the Frequently Asked Questions page for the EKG Technician Certificate Program.

 For more information, email email@example.com

 Those interested in obtaining a Patient Care Technician (CPCT) national certification may be eligible to take the national exam upon successful completion of the following certificate programs offered by KSU: Certified Nursing Assistant, EKG Technician, and Phlebotomy Technician.
 Experience may be substituted in lieu of a KSU Certificate and will be evaluated by the testing organization on an individual basis as criteria for meeting the exam eligibility requirements.